Avenal, California: Government

 Avenal is represented on the Kings County Board of Supervisors by Richard Valle of Corcoran.

+In June 2026, the Mayor of Avenal, Alvaro Preciado, and three Avenal city council members were removed from office in a recall election.
+Despite the result, the officials refused to leave office, claiming the process was unlawful.
+In August 2026, the mayor and council members agreed to leave office after a superior court judge upheld the recall election results.

 Education

 All of the schools in the city of Avenal are within the Reef-Sunset Unified School District (RSUSD).
 Juan Ruiz was appointed Superintendent of the school district in 2023.

 The schools in this district are: